oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 **Operator** MUST be approved to manage all tokens held by the owner to make a transfer from the owner account.

-The destination address for a token transfer operation MUST implement the `multi_token_receiver` interface, which MUST be called for transfer/mint transactions.
-The destination address may reject receiving tokens by generating failure.
-Alternatively, destination address can be a whitelisted implicit account (interface specification does not provide entry points to manage white list which can be implementation specific).
+The destination address for a token transfer operation MUST implement `multi_token_receiver` interface and/or be a whitelisted address before it can receive any tokens.
+If destination address implements `multi_token_receiver` interface, it MAY reject receiving tokens by generating a failure when called.
 This is considered a safety feature ("safe transfer") to prevent unrecoverable tokens if sent to an address that does not expect to receive tokens.